 By increasing your financial education, you can break this cycle and claim increasingly higher rates of return for yourself as you learn about different types of investment vehicles and the risks associated with each.

-Another thing that sets peer to peer lending investments apart is that it’s more secure than other methods.
-Investing in gold, for example, is unreliable as the price is always fluctuating and could drop at any moment.
+Another thing that sets peer to peer lending investments apart is that it’s a relatively secure investment.
+Investing in stocks, for example, may work out over long periods of time, but the price is always fluctuating and history has demonstrated that catastrophic market drops can happen.

-Likewise, choosing the wrong stock option could end up losing you a ton of money.
-However, because of the way peer to peer lending is set up, it’s one of the safest investment options.
+In contrast, because of the way peer to peer lending is set up, it’s a relatively secure investment options.

 This is because you don’t have to rely entirely on the individual paying back the entire loan.
 If they do default on it, the website you’re going through has a collection process in place.